ffleet/shim/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/ffleet/shim.svg)](#readme)
 [![npm](https://img.shields.io/npm/v/@ffleet/shim.svg)](https://www.npmjs.com/package/@ffleet/shim)

+> A Better Lambda API

 This library provides an abstraction between the AWS Lambda events and classic node.js calling conventions.

 This project is sponsored by the Functional Fleet [Serverless Platform](https://ffleet.io).
+We are currently accepting beta users for our platform, featuring a free git repo, hosted deploy queue, and centralized monitoring.

 ## Why

 Node.js has developed a familiar set of patterns for certain sets of problems.
 AWS Lambda, however, uses a slightly different structure in order to maximize flexibility for the Lambda platform.

-This library bridges the gap, allowing you to write common node.js style code which is automatically translated for use in AWS serverless environments.
+This library bridges the gap, allowing you to write node.js style code which is automatically translated for use in AWS serverless environments.

 ## Support